saschpe/self_healing/README.txt

 (C) Copyright Sascha Peilicke 2010.

-This is a cross-platform C++ library for self-healing and thus fault-rolerant data structures with a STL-compatible interface and released under the Boost Software License.
+A cross-platform C++ library for self-healing and thus fault-rolerant data structures with a STL-compatible interface and released under the Boost Software License.

 See doc/index.html for information on: